LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 The only adapter included with LaxarJS Core is the adapter for the integration technology `"plain"`, which does not rely on any specific framework, but leaves it up to the widget author to choose what (if any) supporting libraries should be loaded by the widget.

 Another adapter offered by the LaxarJS project is the [laxar-angular-adapter](http://laxarjs.org/docs/laxar-angular-adapter-v2-latest/) supporting the integration technology `"angular"`, meaning AngularJS v1.
-Because `"angular"` was the built-in technology for LaxarJS v1, it is still used throughout this documentation.
+Because `"angular"` was the built-in technology for LaxarJS v1 and many developers are familiar with its basics, it is still used frequently throughout the examples in this documentation.

 #### Combining Integration Technologies